Bulgaria: Biodiversity and conservation

 The interaction of climatic, hydrological, geological and topographical conditions has produced a relatively wide variety of plant and animal species.

 Bulgaria's biodiversity, one of the richest in Europe, is conserved in three national parks, 11 nature parks, 10 biosphere reserves and 565 protected areas.
 Ninety-three of the 233 mammal species of Europe are found in Bulgaria, along with 49% of butterfly and 30% of vascular plant species.
 Overall, 41,493 plant and animal species are present.
-Larger mammals with sizable populations include deer (106,323 individuals), wild boar (88,948), golden jackal (47,293) and red fox (32,326).
+Larger mammals with sizeable populations include deer (106,323 individuals), wild boar (88,948), golden jackal (47,293) and red fox (32,326).
 Partridges number some 328,000 individuals, making them the most widespread gamebird.
 A third of all nesting birds in Bulgaria can be found in Rila National Park, which also hosts Arctic and alpine species at high altitudes.
 Flora includes more than 3,800 vascular plant species of which 170 are endemic and 150 are considered endangered.
 A checklist of larger fungi in Bulgaria by the Institute of Botany identifies more than 1,500 species.
-More than 35% of the land area is covered by forests.
+In Bulgaria forest cover is around 36% of the total land area, equivalent to 3,893,000 hectares (ha) of forest in 2020, up from 3,327,000 hectares (ha) in 1990.
+In 2020, naturally regenerating forest covered 3,116,000 hectares (ha) and planted forest covered 777,000 hectares (ha).
+Of the naturally regenerating forest 18% was reported to be primary forest (consisting of native tree species with no clearly visible indications of human activity) and around 18% of the forest area was found within protected areas.
+For the year 2015, 88% of the forest area was reported to be under public ownership and 12% private ownership.

 In 1998, the Bulgarian government adopted the National Biological Diversity Conservation Strategy, a comprehensive programme seeking the preservation of local ecosystems, protection of endangered species and conservation of genetic resources.
 Bulgaria has some of the largest Natura 2000 areas in Europe covering 33.8% of its territory.
 It also achieved its Kyoto Protocol objective of reducing carbon dioxide emissions by 30% from 1990 to 2009.

-Bulgaria ranks 30th in the 2018 Environmental Performance Index, but scores low on air quality.
+Bulgaria ranks 37th in the 2024 Environmental Performance Index, but scores low on air quality.
 Particulate levels are the highest in Europe, especially in urban areas affected by automobile traffic and coal-based power stations.
 One of these, the lignite-fired Maritsa Iztok-2 station, is causing the highest damage to health and the environment in the European Union.
 Pesticide use in agriculture and antiquated industrial sewage systems produce extensive soil and water pollution.
 Water quality began to improve in 1998 and has maintained a trend of moderate improvement.
 Over 75% of surface rivers meet European standards for good quality.